typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 <aside>

 You *can* use this to make grids, and it is sometimes sufficient.
 But but [the more recent CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) properties will give you more control!
-We’ll talk about `grid` next week!
+We’ll talk about `grid` shortly!

 </aside>